xenvious/gmod-armor-kit/README.md

 # gmod-armor-kit
-Armor Kit for Garry's Mod DarkRP
+This is a simple Armor Kit for DarkRP.

+Installation
+Place "armor" folder in garrysmod/addons

+Support
+Like my Addons?
+Consider Donating to my Paypal! https://www.paypal.me/Xenvious